 2. Diverse Landscapes

 The battle for the Iron Throne takes place across numerous (and often, treacherous) landscapes including the blustery cold of the North, the comfortable Mediterranean feel of Casterly Rock, the rough seas of the Iron Islands, up to the frozen wastelands just North of the Wall.
 It's a perilous geography to navigate, and to survive, Game of Thrones' contenders need an adaptable army and a battle plan that takes into account multiple climates and topographies.

 In engaging today's customer, marketers must take into account various landscapes, or channels, to successfully connect with their audiences.
 For example, those marketers who solely rely on email for engagement may be greatly missing out on customers who are primarily on their mobile apps, mobile and web browsers, or even smart devices (i.e Amazon Alexa, Google Home, Sonos, etc.).
 If you're only messaging on a single channel, like email, you risk the chance of missing out on the majority of users and buyers who are actively engaged on other digital platforms.

 Successful marketers plan for multi-channel messaging and engage with customers when and where they are.
 They connect with users over email, mobile, web, social, smart devices, and everything in between.
-And they often employ technologies that combine this multi-channel orchestration in a single user interface to maximize time to value and mitigate latency.
+And they often employ technologies that combine this cross-channel orchestration in a single user interface to maximize time to value and mitigate latency.
 (For more info on the effectiveness and ROI of cross-channel engagement, check out this report, here.)

 Nothing can ruin your day faster in Game of Thrones than when a fire-breathing dragon appears overhead.
 It's become commonplace to see these 747-sized beasts wreak havoc, as many characters and armies have been burned to the ground faster than you can say Valar Morghulis.